Kybernein Institute at Index Foundation

 The Swedish Troll Factory makes visible the strategies and power interests behind this unique

-disinformation campaign and how it manip
+disinformation campaign and how it manipulates the democratic system.